-Striking points like men and kote, the rules of shiai, how to have keiko, or perhaps the shape of the bogu, and etiquette…For everyone reading this, these are all common sense things when it comes to how kendo is and how it is to be done.
+Striking points (datotsu-bui) like men and kote, the rules of shiai, the flow of keiko, and proper etiquette…For everyone reading this, these are all common sense things when it comes to how kendo is and how it is to be done.
 Have you ever stopped and wondered how it is that it all came to be this way?
 Many readers may have little interest in things that happened so long ago.
 Just moving your body as much as you can for now, winning in shiai, and passing the next grading exam are your main goals.

 In this series, we will be talking with Yusuke Yano- who has been researching the history of various sports- to discover the reasons and details that has led kendo to be what it has now become.
 We promise many discoveries that will have you saying, “So that’s why!”